meshy-dev/Meshy-guide/what-is-mesh-topology.md

-# Mesh Topology in 3D Graphics
+# What is Mesh Topology in 3D Graphics

 Mesh topology in 3D graphics is the network of **vertices, edges, and faces (polygons)** that define the surface of a 3D object.